ipspace-netautomationlab/net-automation-lab/README.txt

 * $> ansible-playbook playbooks/netexec.yml --tags=validate,rollback (validating and rolling back in event of errors found)

 NOTES: Some NXOS modules didn't work in our case, so we didn't manage to implement them (i.e. "nxos_file_copy")!
 We used alternative modules.
+We have embedded inside deployment process a rollback stage to revert syntax errors, this feature allows the system to make deterministic atomic changes and allows the developer to check any error inside templates.